 Sam was also a highly talented visual artist.
 While still in elementary school, he began producing beautiful works, both representational and abstract, in pastels, watercolor, pencil, oils, and tempera paints.

 Neither Sam nor I was very popular at school with the other students, but we considered ourselves above them, so we didn't care.
 With teachers, it varied.
 We both detested Mrs. Hopkins (5th-grade homeroom), who was mean and almost anti-intellectual.
 She frequently called Sam "Baby Sam" for reasons still unclear, and he was really hurt by that.
 Other teachers like Miss Smith (6th-grade math) and Mr. Smith (7th-grade science), who essentially told both of us to shut up and stop showing off, also earned our contempt.
 Then there was Mrs. Renger, 7th-grade homeroom, who was young (26) and pretty.
 I liked her as a teacher, but Sam really liked her.
 By that point Sam (11 in the fall; turned 12 in December) was developing a real ability to charm the ladies.
 Mrs. Renger was clearly flattered by Sam and didn't hide the fact that she just liked him better.
 Over the next few years, this would become a familiar feeling for me.
+(Update: During an online chat in 2022, Mrs. Renger assured me that she had liked Sam and me equally!)

 I remember when Lindsey, Martha's daughter and Sam's first niece, was born, in the spring of our 5th-grade year.
 After Lindsey's birth, Martha, Jerry, and Lindsey came often to the Rhodes house on Bretshire.
 It was fascinating and fun for Sam and me, as neither of us had to that point been around babies much.
 Sam was clearly a loving and doting uncle.